 The aFRR dimensioning method is described in the RTE Load-Frequency Control Block operational agreement.

 1. Frequency Containment Reserve and Automated Frequency Restoration Reserve are procured respectively through a European day-ahead tender (FCR Cooperation) and a national day-ahead tender.
 Reserve providers are granted a remuneration according the conditions laid down in the Frequency Ancillary Terms and Conditions.
-The published price is the marginal price calculated for the half hourly interval.
+The published price is the marginal price calculated for the quarter hourly interval.

 2. Tertiary reserve is procured through a tender from balancing service providers.
-It aims at ensuring a minimum volume of tertiary reserve available in 13 min (about 100MW) and a volume of tertiary reserve available in 30 min (about 500 MW).
-A yearly tender takes place every year for the next civil year from the 1st of January to the 31st of December.
-Then, a daily tender comes in addition to the yearly procurement, by contracting reserves in D-1 for day D. Balancing service providers are granted a remuneration, calculated on the offered volume and the full activation time.
-The published price is the marginal price calculated for the half hourly interval.
+It aims at ensuring a minimum volume of tertiary reserve (upward potential) available in less than 13 min (about 1,000 MW) and a volume of tertiary reserve available in less than 30 min (about 500 MW).
+From 2026, periodic calls for tenders (AOP) will replace annual calls for tenders.
+For 2026, tenders will be quarterly (the first AOP tender covers the period from 1 January to 31 March 2026, with the AOP closing on November 22, 2025).
+A daily tender complement the periodic tender, by contracting reserves in D-1 for day D. Balancing service providers are granted a capacity remuneration, calculated on the procured volume and the marginal price of the corresponding tenders.
+The published price is the marginal price calculated for the quarter hourly interval since January 1, 2025.

 Margins represent a volume of capacity available for RTE to be used to cope with generation or consumption contingency consequences.
 They are thus one of the essential components of system control under safe operating